Search DuPage County Public Records & Information: Free

 More information on tracking down criminal history details on locals within DuPage County, Illinois is available below.

-See Prior Charges & Criminal Convictions Through the DuPage County Circuit Court Clerk
+Check Prior Charges & Criminal Convictions Through the DuPage County Circuit Court Clerk

 The website for the DuPage County Circuit Clerk has a court record search tool that you can use to look up criminal cases online.
 You can use this tool to search by name, ticket or complaint number, or case number.